UlianaChorna/MedicalSystemApi/README.md

 `spring.datasource.password`: The password for the database (default is `root`).

+### Running the Application:
+To run the application, you can use Maven.
+Navigate to the project directory and execute the following command:

+`mvn spring-boot:run`
 ### Docker Setup
 To run the application using Docker, you can use the following Docker Compose configuration: